pac4j/jee-pac4j/README.md

 ### 6) Logout (`ApplicationLogoutFilter`)

 You can log out the current authenticated user using the `ApplicationLogoutFilter`.
-When called without an `url` parameter, a blank page is displayed.
-If an `url` parameter is provided, the user is redirected after logout to this url if it matches the `logoutPatternUrl` or to the default url otherwise.
+After logout, the user is redirected to the url defined by the `url` request parameter.
-The following parameters can be defined:
+If no `url` is provided, a blank page is displayed.
+If the `url` does not match the `logoutUrlPattern`, the `defaultUrl` is used.
+The following parameters are available:

 1) `defaultUrl` (optional): the default logout url if the provided `url` parameter does not match the `logoutUrlPattern` (`/` by default)